-Your gift helped young adults gain experience in an iconic wilderness setting while completing important restoration work on Yosemite’s trails.
-Read our blog post about the 2017 CCC crews to meet some of the young people who participated in the program!
+Your gift provided opportunities for young adults to gain experience in an iconic wilderness setting while completing important restoration work on Yosemite’s trails.

 Completed in partnership with Yosemite National Park and California Conservation Corps.